WICG/webpackage/go/bundle/README.md

 #### From a HAR file

+One convenient way to generate HAR file is via Chrome Devtools:

+1. Open DevTools, navigate to Network panel.
+2. Make sure that "Disable cache" box is checked.
+3. Reload the page.
-One convenient way to generate HAR file is via Chrome Devtools.
-Navigate to "Network" panel, and right-click on any resource and select "Save as HAR with content".
+4. Right click on any resource and select "Save as HAR with content".

 ![generating har with devtools](https://raw.githubusercontent.com/WICG/webpackage/main/go/bundle/har-devtools.png)

 Once you have the har file, generate the web bundle via: